luke-clifton/themk.net/notes/historic/development_environment.md

 Use your systems package manager to install qemu-user, bsdtar, proot, and arm-linux-gnueabi-gcc

-(debian/ubuntu users, there is a seperate repository that you need to enable to get proot)
+(debian/ubuntu users, there is a separate repository that you need to enable to get proot)

     # apt-get install gcc-arm-linux-gnueabi qemu-user proot bsdtar